jacksonsouza/headless/README.md

 ## Usage

 + All example content is derived from my blog, in case you were wondering.
 This theme was designed to meet my needs as a "text-first" content creator.
-+ I have included two completely custom pages `page-about` (replacing the standard author page, lots of custom styling) & `page-work` (to support a basic portfolio) please feel free to edit their content in the HTML.
-On adding: for example, to add the About page to your theme, simply add a page in the Ghost.js platform named "About" and point the url to `about`.
-I made this custom page as an alternative to the default `author` page, so any about-ish linkbacks should lead here or to another page.
-A note about these pages - they will not look pretty when you load them up, just insert your own images & content and you'll be good to go!
++ I have included two completely custom pages to escape limitations in the standard `post.hbs`: `page-about` (replacing the standard author page) & `page-work` (to support a basic portfolio).
+Please feel free to edit their content directly in the HTML.
+  + On adding a page: for example, to add the About page to your theme - simply create a page in the Ghost.js platform named "About" and point the url to `/about`.
+As this is an alternative to the default `author` page, any `about` backlinks should lead here.
+  + Another note about these pages: they will not look pretty on a fresh install of this theme - insert your own images & content and you'll be good to go!
-+ The image on the post loop display card is your Post Image.
++ The image on the post loop display card is your "Post Image".
 + You can edit the navigation links in `partials/navigation.hbs`
 + The large header abbreviation is your "Blog Description".
 For the best effect, use a 4 letter acronym.
+Similarly, the logo is your "Blog Logo" - both of which can be reached in Settings.
-+ Much of the scaffolding for this project is borrowed from Casper, but this is not simply a "re-skin" - please be aware of this when scrutinizing the code.
++ Much of the scaffolding for this project is borrowed from Casper (this was my first crack at Ghost.js theme development), though this is not simply a "re-skin".
+Be aware of this when scrutinizing the code.

 ## Theme Dependencies